JoshCheek/1508/shell.md

 [Example: https://s3.amazonaws.com/josh.cheek/screencasts/rachel/navigation.mp4](https://s3.amazonaws.com/josh.cheek/screencasts/rachel/navigation.mp4)

 Randomly pound the keyboard for a bit.
 Then go to the beginning of the line.
 The end of the line.
 Kill the line.
 Yank the line.
 Kill.
 Yank.
 Beginning.
 Kill.
+Yank.
+Beginning.
 End.
 Back 1 word.
 Back 1 word.
 Forward 1 word.
 Forward 1 word.
 Beginning.
 Forward a word until you are at the end.
 Delete the last word.
 Back a word.
 Delete word.
 Back a word.
 End.
 Kill.